MattRice12/teaching/exercises/media_queries/notes.md

 # Introduction

-Long gone are the simpler days where we only had to build our webpages for computers.
+Long gone are the simpler days where we only had to build our webpages for desktop computers.
 We now have to consider a variety of devices and screen sizes in which our webpage should be viewable.

 # Media Queries

-One solution to this problem is with the use of media queries.
+One solution to this problem is through the use of media queries.
 Media queries allow us to write custom CSS for defined screen sizes.
 In other words, with media queries we can write CSS that applies only to desktop or larger displays, other CSS that applies only to tablets, and other CSS that applies to mobile devices.

 In their simplest form, media queries are wrappers for CSS that we would write elsewhere.